VoltCruelerz/OwlMarble-Magic/feats/feats.md

 ## Savage Attacker [Updated]

+- Increase your Strength, Dexterity, or Charisma by 1, to a maximum of 20.
-Once per turn when you roll damage for a melee weapon attack, you can reroll the damage and use either total.
+- Once per turn when you roll damage for a melee weapon attack, you can reroll the damage and use either total.

 ## Sharpshooter [Updated]